-We have real expertise in this area having worked across all types of corporate crime including conduct of investigations and regulatory and law enforcement authorities prosecuting these matters both in Australia and other jurisdictions including the US and the UK.
+We have real expertise in this area, having worked across all types of corporate crime, including the conduct of investigations and regulatory and law enforcement authorities prosecuting these matters, both in Australia and other jurisdictions, including the US and the UK.

 Our investigations group operates across the firm, working with our subject-matter experts in technology, banking and finance, intellectual property, product liability, competition, M&A, property, employment and safety and tax practice areas.
-Ensuring the team remains at the forefront of emerging risk identification and management.
+The collaborative approach ensures the team remains at the forefront of emerging risk identification and management.

 We've been at the coalface with law enforcement, regulators and corporates

-We have people who have worked on both sides of the fence which gives us unique insight.
+We have people who have worked on both sides of the fence, giving us unique insight and experience.
 Protecting your organisation calls for a deep understanding of the law and a global view of what others have done to tackle the thorny, on-the-ground, compliance issues associated with crime risks.
-Our multi-disciplinary team of experts in compliance and risk, transactions and investigations have a deep knowledge of international regulators' priorities and expectations.
+Our multi-disciplinary team of experts in compliance and risk, transactions and investigations has a deep knowledge of international regulators' priorities and expectations.
 We understand the detail of Australian regulation and legal frameworks, the interplay and overlap between the risk areas and the international legal and regulatory context.

 Our expertise runs deep, across all industries

 Your industry may be more exposed to business crime risks and require a greater level of protection.
 Each area of business crime calls for detailed knowledge of the relevant regulation across all sectors and the risks that apply.
 Whether we are providing advice, due diligence or running a major investigation, we take a commercial and innovative approach to meeting objectives and solving problems.
 Our approach is adapted to fit the risk, importance and timing of the project or issue.